Hope School Community Center – Pomaria, South Carolina

 South Carolina | SC Picture Project | Newberry County Photos | Hope School Community Center

-The Hope School Community Center, originally called the Hope Rosenwald School, is located in Newberry County near Pomaria.
+The Hope School Community Center, originally called the Hope Rosenwald School, is located in Newberry County in Hope Station near Pomaria.
 It was built in 1925 and used as a school for African-American children until the US Supreme Court ruled against separate but equal laws in 1954.
 South Carolina consequently embarked on a building spree, erecting hundreds of Equalization Schools in an effort to forestall integration.
 Many small, historically-black schools – including this one – were consolidated at the time.

 In 1958, four years after the Hope School closed, it was purchased for $500 by the Jackson Community Center and Cemetery Association, a coalition of nine members of the adjacent St. Paul A.M.E.
 Church.
 It was used by the church as storage and meeting space until 2007, when it was listed in the National Register.
 At that time, locals and alumni began a restoration effort, and in 2009, the school was rededicated as Hope School Community Center.

 The Hope Rosenwald School is listed in the National Register, which adds the following information: